FinReflectKG -- EvalBench: Benchmarking Financial KG with Multi-Dimensional Evaluation

 \section{Abstract}

-Large language models (LLMs) are increasingly being used to extract structured knowledge from unstructured financial text.
-Although prior studies have explored various extraction methods, there is no universal benchmark or unified evaluation framework for the construction of financial knowledge graphs (KG).
-We introduce \textbf{FinReflectKG - EvalBench}, a benchmark and evaluation framework for KG extraction from SEC 10-K filings.
+Large language models (LLMs) are increasingly used to extract structured knowledge from unstructured financial text, yet the field lacks a standardized benchmark and unified evaluation protocol for financial knowledge graphs (KGs).
+We introduce \textbf{FinReflectKG-EvalBench}, a benchmark and bias-aware evaluation framework for KG extraction from SEC 10-K filings.